sarathraj-coder/coding-exercise/README.md

 ## Functional requirement  and Use case

     1. User can able to view live scoreboard (maches and scores).
-    2. User can able to start a game with score (0-0)
+    2. User can able to start a game with score (0-0).
-    3. User can able to stop the active game from the scoreboard
+    3. User can able to stop the active game from the scoreboard.
     4. User can able to get the summery of games by total score.

 ### Display Criteria for total score